learn-academy-2021-charlie/apartment-app-sjproctor/README.md

   - Route to Index (done)
   - Use mock data to display app apartments (done)
     - Styling (done)
-  - Create a show page with mock data
+  - Create a show page with mock data (done)
-  - Routing to show with just one apartment using mock data
+  - Routing to show with just one apartment using mock data (done)
-    - Styling
+    - Styling (done)
-  - Add endpoint for index
+  - Add endpoint for index (done)
-  - Add specs for index endpoint
+  - Add specs for index endpoint (done)
-  - Add validation for presence of all attributes
-  - Add model specs for validations
   - Add fetch request for index
   - Remove mock data

 #### Create
 - Story: As a logged in user, I can go to a new apartment page with a form and create a new apartment
-  - Create, only if you are logged_in, Desive
+  - Create, only if you are logged_in, Devise
+  - Add validation for presence of all attributes
+  - Add model specs for validations

 #### Update
 - Story: As a logged in user, I can edit the information for any apartment I have created, but I cannot edit the information for apartments that belong to someone else